 Chris Keaveney joined the Linfield faculty in 1997.
 He teaches introductory and intermediate Japanese language and culture courses and shares oversight of advising for Japanese majors and minors.
 In addition, he teaches courses about East Asian film and literature and oversees the Chinese Studies program while also sharing oversight of the East Asian Studies program.
 Professor Keaveney has co-taught several January Term courses in China and Japan and regularly offers an Inquiry Seminar course about East Asian culture.

 Professor Keaveney's research interests include Japanese cultural studies and cultural relations between China and Japan in the mid-twentieth century.
-He is the author of the books The Subversive Self in Modern Chinese Literature (Palgrave Macmillan, 2004); Beyond Brushtalk: Sino-Japanese Literary Exchange in the Interwar Period (Hong Kong University Press, 2009); and The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko (Palgrave Macmillan, 2013).
-His forthcoming book from Hong Kong University press, Contesting the Myths of Samurai Baseball: Japan's National Pastime in Literature, Film and Manga, examines how the game of baseball and its attendent myths are treated in Japanese culture.
+He is the author of the books The Subversive Self in Modern Chinese Literature (Palgrave Macmillan, 2004); Beyond Brushtalk: Sino-Japanese Literary Exchange in the Interwar Period (Hong Kong University Press, 2009); and The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko (Palgrave Macmillan, 2013) and Contesting the Myths of Samurai Baseball: Japan's National Pastime in Literature, Film and Manga (Hong Kong University Press, 2018).
 His current research project examines how Orientalism has shaped Western rock musicians' conceptions of Japan.

-Patricia Luis Hernandez - McMinnville, Language Teaching Assistant, Spanish
+Cristina Gran Gea - Language Teaching Assistant, Spanish

 Sandra Elena Terra - Assistant Professor